Skip to main content

 • Set a reminder for yourself at least 6 months before your passport and/or permit expires.
 That’ll give you time to deal with renewing them.

 • Keep a copy of the photo page of your passport and of any visas or permits you have in a safe place.
-In case your passport and/or permit is lost, having a copy can make replacing them easier.
+If your passport and/or permit is lost, having a copy can make replacing them easier.

 It is important to apply for a new permit before your current permit expires.
 If you do so from within Canada, you are allowed to remain in Canada until IRCC makes a decision about your application.
 In that case, from the expiry date of your current permit, until a decision is made by IRCC, you have maintained status.
 If the application is approved, you have the new status.
 If it is refused, you are out of status (see the next section).